okta/okta-developer-docs/packages/@okta/vuepress-site/pricing/index.md

 ---
-# This file controls the links and content shown on the /pricing landing page.
-NOTE: as of Jan 2024, this page no longer builds the pricing page, which is a redirect to: https://www.okta.com/pricing/#customer-identity-products
+# This file controls the links and content shown on the /pricing landing page. **Note:** As of Jan 2024, this page no longer builds the pricing page, which is a redirect to `https://www.okta.com/pricing/#customer-identity-products`.

 component: Pricing
 title: Pricing